In this article, we’re going to talk about the best ways to cross sell insurance.

 The difference between what they’re paying presently for the current policy versus what you’ll save them is what we call “found money.”

-Found money in the insurance business is basically where a client doesn’t think he can afford a policy, but through replacing existing coverage and freeing up premium dollars, we find the resources in order to afford the cross sell policy.
+Found money in the insurance business is basically where a client doesn’t think he can afford a policy.

 At the end of the day, if they’re still spending the same amount of money, but they’ve got $10,000 in burial insurance that they didn’t have before, they are going to be very happy.